 6. Snacks are a great way to get kids to eat vegetables.
 You might be surprised at how much they like cherry tomatoes.
 Carrot and celery sticks are often a favourite with kids, especially if they can dip them in sauce or hummus.

 7. Gradually add vegetables to favourite family meals.
 Try grating carrot or cauliflower into spaghetti bolognese sauce.
 Sautéed celery in a chicken soup is delicious and it's easy to pop capsicum or tomatoes into a frittata.

-8. Try offering vegetables cooked in different ways, because it can really change the taste.Your child may not like raw tomato but may love it as a cheese and tomato toastie.
-Baked vegetables can be delicious when steamed are not (this is how I got my son to eat Brussles sprouts).
+8. Try offering vegetables cooked in different ways, because it can really change the taste.Your child may not like raw tomato but may love it in a cheese and tomato toastie.
+Baked vegetables can be delicious when steamed are not (this is how I got my son to love Brussles sprouts).